Register as Joint Tenants

 For example

 Imagine Sarah and Mark own a rental property.
-As tenants in common, Sarah owns 70% and Mark owns 30% for tax reasons.
+As tenants in common, Sarah owns 70% and Mark owns 30% for tax reasons - Sarah pays her 70% at the lower rate of income tax, whilst Mark pays his 30% at the higher rate.
 They decide to become joint tenants.
 This means they now each effectively own 50%.

-If they later separate, this 50/50 split could be disadvantageous to Sarah, who originally had a larger share.
+This means that regardless of their income tax bracket, both Sarah and Mark will pay income tax based on their 50% shares, losing their tax efficiency.
+If they later separate, this 50/50 split could be disadvantageous to Sarah, who originally had a larger share and gave up her beneficial interest.
 Disputing this in a TOLATA claim later could be difficult.

 When should you not change to a joint tenancy?